Geometric Planar Networks on Bichromatic Points: Non-crossing Hamiltonian Path for Collinear Points

 \subsection{The Construction}

-To construct the path, we start with any bichromatic matching (not necessarily crossing free) of the points.
-Note that each matched edge is a segment on $H$.
+To construct the path, we start with any bichromatic matching (not necessarily non-crossing) of the points.
+Note that each matching edge is a segment on $H$.
 We will connect these edges to obtain a Hamiltonian path.
-First, we form a hierarchical structure of these matched edges.
-Informally, the matched edges are hierarchical if any two edges are either disjoint or one is contained within the other.
+First, we form a hierarchical (or laminar) structure of these matching edges.
+Informally, the matching edges are hierarchical if any two edges are either separated or one is nested in the other.